Maze Builder Docs 7.5.6

 Check out the this example in a live app!

 The web app can be run locally with the provided secure_http_server.py script.
-Once the provided script is running, then open the browser to http://localhost:8000.
+Once the script is running, open the browser to http://localhost:8000.

 Physics